2110CapstoneProject/not-fur-gotten-fe/README.md

 - Stevie = [LinkedIn](https://www.linkedin.com/in/stevieambroise/) || [GitHub](https://github.com/StevieAmb)
 - Ethan = [LinkedIn](https://www.linkedin.com/in/ethantweitmann/) || [GitHub](https://github.com/ectweitmann)
 - Christine = [LinkedIn](https://www.linkedin.com/in/christine-rowland/) || [GitHub](https://github.com/Fordo29)

+## CREDIT
+- For the loading animation, we would like to credit:
+- Jenni, and her codepen, which is [here](https://codepen.io/kylojen)

 ## [BACK TO THE TOP!]()